Skip to Main Content

 It’s easy to take it for granted that your module tutor will follow your argument.
 But making a clear, logical argument that makes sense is a tricky skill.
 Check your work carefully to ensure you haven’t assumed the reader will simply know what you mean.
 Always explain your points carefully as this demonstrates your knowledge and your thought processes.

 Critical analysis may seem like a very academic thing to do.
 However, it’s a skill that’s often used in the workplace.
 In most lines of work, members of staff have to justify their decisions.
 They do this by referring to various kinds of evidence.
 So, while critically analysing an academic article may seem hard, you’re developing sound employability skills.
+Skills for Learning have two critical thinking workshop recordings: Critical Thinking I and II.
+The first will be a great refresher, while the second is more advanced.

 Activity